-The scientific programme committee is pleased to invite all authors wishing to present a paper or a poster at the ICRS 2019 to submit their abstracts until April 23, 2019. latest.
+The scientific programme committee is pleased to invite all authors wishing to present a paper or a poster at the ICRS 2021 to submit their abstracts between now and October 15, 2021. latest.
 No extension of this deadline will be possible.
 The overall best rated Abstract and Posters will be awarded by the Society.

 In addition to the electronic posters, which must be submitted on a mandatory basis, the authors are invited to produce a traditional poster for the poster walls as well.
 If your abstract is accepted as a poster, you will be requested to submit your electronic version to the ICRS online poster submission system and you might bring with you a traditional wall poster for the poster exhibit onsite by reserving your poster wall in advance through our Office.

 Scientific abstracts must be submitted in impeccable English within the following structure: Purpose – Materials & Methods – Results – Conclusion and must be written according to the few abstract submission instructions to be found in the ICRS abstract online submission system.
 Abstract length is limited to a maximum of 300 words and may contain up to 2 graphs, pictures or tabs.
 For experimental clinical studies and animal studies, a copy of the approval received by the local ethical committee must be sent to our Executive Office after successful submission of your abstract.

 Abstracts may be submitted online through Oct.
 15, 2021 at midnight CEST (Central European Summer Time) by accessing our online submission system on the ICRS website.
 No abstract submissions by letter, fax or E-Mail will be accepted and no extension of the submission deadline will be granted.
 ICRS will NOT edit abstracts for language issues, typing, spelling, or grammatical mistakes.
 There is no fee charged to submit an abstract for ICRS 2021 and you may submit as many abstracts as you wish.
 However, it is highly recommended to not leave your submissions until the very last day.